+- An officer or employee of any Federal agency;

+- A Member of Congress;

-- An officer or employee of Congress; or - An employee of a Member of Congress.
+- An officer or employee of Congress; or

+- An employee of a Member of Congress.

-Save the SF-LLL in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_SF-LLL".
+Save the SF-LLL in a single PDF file using the following convention for the title "ControlNumber LeadOrganization SF-LLL".

-11. WAIVER REQUESTS: FOREIGN ENTITIES AND PERFORMANCE OF WORK IN THE UNITED STATES i.
-Foreign Entity Participation:
+12. WAIVER REQUESTS: PERFORMANCE OF WORK IN THE UNITED STATES i.
+Performance of Work in the United States